json-everything/json-everything-docs/_docs/schema/examples/custom-vocabs.md

 options.SchemaRegistry.Register(new Uri("http://mydates.com/vocab/schema"), DatesMetaSchema);
 options.SchemaRegistry.Register(new Uri("http://mydates.com/dialect/schema"), DatesDialectMetaSchema);

 // Register the vocabulary.
-This automatically registers the keywords
-// defined by the vocabulary.
+// You'll still need to register the keywords as shown in the previous section.
-options.VocabularyRegistry.Register(DatesVocabulary);
+VocabularyRegistry.Register(DatesVocabulary);
 ```

 And that's it.
 The vocabulary and keyword are ready for use.